JosephPecoraro/rr/README.txt

-    --case or -c    makes the regular expression case sensitive (not default) --global or -g  process all occurrences in the text (default) --modify or -m  changes will directly modify the original file (not default)
+    --case or -c    makes the regular expression case sensitive (not default) --global or -g  process all occurrences in the text (default) --modify or -m  changes will directly modify the original file (not default) --only or -o    print out only what matches the regex

   negated options are done by adding 'not' or 'n' in switches like so:
     --notline or -nl